-A past chair of the Education Law Practice Group at Franczek, Dana participates in several initiatives at the firm, including the annual school law conference and the “lunch and learn” series, where firm clients have the opportunity learn from a variety of experts working toward enhancing public education opportunities for all students.
+Dana has led several professional development seminars at the firm, including seminars on board governance, school safety/risk assessment, special education, and the “lunch and learn” series, where school leaders have the opportunity learn from a variety of experts working toward enhancing public education opportunities for all students.

 - Provides counsel and guidance on all aspects of teacher personnel matters, including evaluation, discipline and dismissal, and employee rights under federal and state laws including the Family and Medical Leave Act and the Americans with Disabilities Act.